academy3746/academy3746/README.md

 - 👋 Welcome to Code Otaku's Github.
-- 🏃‍♀️ More Skillful, More Meaningful, More Powerful to achieve goal.
+- 🏃‍♀️ More Skillful, More Meaningful, More Powerful.
 - 🌱 Developing various apps by adopting Flutter as a framework.

 <!---